WinawerLab/nyu-hpc-mathematica/README.md

   * HPCResult\[connection, name\] yields a list of the result of each worker, assuming that job has completed.

+For an example of the usage of the toolbox, please see the Mathematica notebook usage.nb in the repository's root.

 #### Security Note #############################################################

 This toolbox is not designed to be secure.
 While the connection to the server is